-This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
-Approved by MSEC 7/26/17.
+This guideline is designed for the general use of most patients but may need to be a dapted to meet the special needs of a specific patient as determined by the medical practitioner.

-Click here to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Ellen_Hodges@ykhc.org.
+If comments about this guideline, please contact David_Compton@ykhc.org.